-\begin{proof} Part~$(i)$ is a straightforward adaptation of Ku\v cera's proof that every Martin-L\"of random element computes a DNC function.
-Pick an~$X \in \cs$ at random and use it as a random source to randomly pick the value of $f(i)$ uniformly among $\{0,...,q(i)-1\}$, independently of the other values of $f$.
+\begin{proof} Part~(i) is a straightforward adaptation of Ku\v cera's proof that every Martin-L\"of random sequence computes a DNC function.
+Pick an~$X \in \cs$ at random and use it as a source to randomly pick the value of $f(i)$ uniformly among $\{0,...,q(i)-1\}$, independently of the other values of $f$.